gpropf/clarity/README.md

 1. Go through attributes list at w3schools and just look for fun stuff to add to the project.

+### Future Directions ###

+#### Templates? ####

+There is of course the possibility of developing something akin to JSX pages for Clarity but the problem with creating a novel template language is that editors will not initially support it.
+Losing autocompletion or automatic syntax checking is a pretty high price to pay just to have your C++ code and HTML/CSS all together in one place.
+Maybe if the library gets enough mindshare that people are willing to write VSCode or Emacs extensions for it...

 ---
 ### Programming Notes ###